 Now battling cancer in hospital, Blazer said in testimony released by prosecutors that FIFA executives conspired to accept bribes during bidding for the tournaments.

-Other areas of FIFA's finances are now coming under the spotlight -- particularly over a five million euro payment to the FAI after France's Thierry Henry made a blatant handball stopped Ireland qualifying for the 2010 World Cup.
+Other areas of FIFA’s finances are now coming under the spotlight — particularly after it was revealed that the world body paid five million dollars to the Football Association of Ireland (FAI) after France’s Thierry Henry’s blatant handball stopped Ireland qualifying for the 2010 World Cup.

 FAI chief executive John Delaney announced the payment in exchange for ending a court case against FIFA on Thursday.